minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Minnesota Civil Court Records?

 Minnesota Civil Court records are official court documents that provide details of the proceedings of civil lawsuits heard in state courts.
-Most of these records are case files including such documents as witness statements, exhibit and evidence lists, court transcripts, jury information, and final judgements.
+Most of these records are case files including such documents as witness statements, exhibit and evidence lists, court transcripts, jury information, and final judgments.
 Besides case files, Civil Court records also include dockets, orders, motions, affidavits, complaints, statements, and court calendars.
 Most Civil Court records in Minnesota are also public records except for those sealed by court order or state/federal statutes.
 Interested members of the public may find Minnesota civil court records in the jurisdiction where the case was heard.

 Understanding the Minnesota Civil Court Structure